julianschuler/keyboards/ergomin/README.md

 After attaching the keycaps and rubber feet, the build is completed.

 ## Reflashing the firmware
-When flashing e.g. a new keymap to the Ergomin, it has to be reset.
-This can be done by pressing the reset button as during the built or hitting a key with the RESET keycode.
-By default, this RESET keycode can be activated by holding both outermost thumb keys and hitting the key in the lower left corner.
+When flashing e.g. a new keymap to the Ergomin, it has to be put into the bootloader mode.
+This can be done by hitting a key with the `QK_BOOT` keycode or pressing the reset button as during the build.
+By default, this `QK_BOOT` keycode can be activated by holding both outermost thumb keys and hitting the key in the lower left corner.

-It is highly recommended to always include this RESET keycode somewhere in your custom keymap, as the physical reset button can't be reached anymore after the switches are soldered.
+It is highly recommended to always include this `QK_BOOT` keycode in any keymap you create as the physical reset button can't be reached anymore after the switches are soldered.

 ## Possible modifications
 ![Modified Ergomin with tenting feet](img/ergomin-tenting-feet.jpg)